sosrs/SudokuPy/README.md

 Large update!

-Created an erase play method in both SudokuBox and SudokuBoard

 Finalized print_board so it has a display you can actually play sudoku off

 Finished check_col function, allowing the engine to check if a number is already in the column, meaning...